singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 The code for this experiment can be found at `morse.py`.

 ### Part G. 'Acts-Like' Prototype
+(videos/storyboards/other means of showing how a person would interact with the device)

 ### Part H. Reflections
 This assignment emphasizes on the value of interactive device design in addition to its functionality.
 It is important the user finds it intuitive to use the device.
 Building a working prototype required a lot of strategizing and several iterations.